c4dt/lightarti-rest/tools/README.md

 ### Generate Directory Information

-To generate the directory information, you will need to run the `generate-dirinfo` sub-command of this script regularly on a trusted server.
+To generate updated directory information, you must run the `generate-dirinfo` sub-command of this script.
+We recommend to do so regularly, but at least once a day.

 ```
 python3 gen_fresh_dirinfo.py generate-dirinfo \